When should you buy heating oil?

 Spring (March - April)

-Verdict: Variable.
+Variable.

 Seasonal patterns help, but they are not the full story.
 Global oil prices still affect what households in Ireland end up paying.

-How to Track Prices
+How to track prices

 Use the trends page alongside your tank level, your county prices, and how urgently you need oil.